Khadija-456/TIC-TAC-TOE-GAME/README.md

 # TIC-TAC-TOE-GAME
-Tic-Tac-Toe game using the concepts of DSA and SFML.
+Tic-Tac-Toe game using C++, SFML, and DSA concepts with Minimax AI and undo functionality.